 Who among you thinks that is true?

 Let me walk you through just one example.

 My wife and I enjoy cooking at home.
-We patronize several grocery stores, delis, and kitchen supply outlets to find the just the right ingredients and tools to try new recipes.
+We patronize several grocery stores, delis, and kitchen supply outlets to find just the right ingredients and tools to try new recipes.
 (A Thai coconut sweet potato soup was our latest win.)
 As you might guess, one of the stops on our shopping trips is Williams-Sonoma.
-We’ve purchased all manner of utensils and tools from them over the years, and we were one of the first members of their “email list” – allowing them to collect data on our purchases at the point of sale, whether that’s online or in store.
+We’ve purchased all manner of utensils and tools from them over the years, and we were one of the first members of their “email list” – allowing them to collect data on our purchases at the point of sale, whether that’s online or in-store.

 You would think that Williams-Sonoma would know us well enough through our extensive data trail to target advertising and offers precisely to our buying habits.

 You would think that, and you would be wrong.

 From February 1 to March 31, 2019, I collected every email Williams-Sonoma sent to us.
 During that time, we made two purchases, and in both cases, provided our email addresses.
 The test is simple: Do the promotional email messages reflect our buying patterns?
 In other words, does Williams-Sonoma use the data we provide them to deliver better advertising?

 Here is the data summary:

 *This measure of central tendency isn’t hiding anything.
 Williams-Sonoma sent three emails per day, every day, for two months, save for a couple of exceptions.